Case against man arrested in 1994 death of woman dismissed

 The motion to dismiss reveals “new and credible evidence” was discovered since the charges were filed in 2019.
 “The State no longer feels it can bring forth sufficient evidence to prove these charges beyond reasonable doubt,” according to Jeff McCarty, deputy prosecuting attorney.

-The Vancouver Police Department, whose detectives spearheaded the initial murder investigation and Knapp’s arrest, didn’t respond to requests for comment.
+The Vancouver Police Department, whose detectives spearheaded the initial murder investigation and Knapp’s arrest, didn’t respond to requests for comment from OPB.

 Knapp’s defense attorneys said they believed the cold case detectives had “good intentions,” but failed to rule out other possibilities.